techdeity92/insurance_policy_system/README.md

 # Insurance Policy System

-This is a Python program that shows how an insurance system works using sci-fi characters.
+This is a Python program that shows how an insurance system works.

 ## What It Does

 - Creates space insurance products
-- Registers policyholders like Commander Spock and Princess Leia
+- Registers policyholders
 - Handles payments and shows if they were paid

 ## Files